Healthier Breakfast Fruit Pizza

 The only thing that was left to do was slice it up and enjoy it!
 And let me tell you, we did!!
 We’ll definitely be making this again, especially for holiday breakfasts, summer BBQ’s and special occasions.
 While it does still have a fair amount of added sugar to it, I would way rather eat a slice of this over a cinnamon roll, any day!
 It’s a slightly healthier option, one I absolutely love.
 Plus, it’s super easy and fun to make, something the whole family can enjoy!
 Happy baking!!

-- 2 tbsp.
-Barlean's Flax Chia Coconut Blend
+- 2 tbsp flax seed blend - We like Barlean's Flax Chia Coconut Blend

 - 1 egg

-- ⅓ c.
-Stonyfield Whole Milk Plain Yogurt
+- 1/3 cup plain yogurt - We like Stonyfield Whole Milk Plain Yogurt

-- 4 c. mixed fresh fruit, washed and sliced if needed
+- 4 cup mixed fruit - fresh, washed and sliced if needed

 - Preheat oven to 350 degrees.